XXXXXXX - canceled + renewed TV shows - TV Series Finale

 Vulture Watch

-Who are the real demons?
-Has the Penny Dreadful: City of Angels TV show been cancelled or renewed for a second season on Showtime?
-The television vulture is watching all the latest cancellation and renewal news, so this page is the place to track the status of Penny Dreadful: City of Angels, season two.
+Could this fantasy series have a sequel?
+Has the Hollywood TV show been cancelled?
+Renewed for a second season on Netflix?
+The television vulture is watching all the latest cancellation and renewal news, so this page is the place to track the status of Hollywood, season two.
 Bookmark it, or subscribe for the latest updates.
 Remember, the television vulture is watching your shows.
 Are you?

 What’s This TV Show About?